 The subject line of the email is important as it’s the first thing the recipient will see.
-It’s one of the main deciding factors as to whether or not they will open your email, so you need to grab their attention.
+It’s one of the main deciding factors as to whether or not they will open your email.
+You need to grab their attention.

-You want to make the subject line short enough that it won’t get cut off by whatever browser or device the recipient is looking at.
-Keep in mind that a lot of people view their emails on their phones nowadays, so there is even less space to deal with.
+You want to make the subject line short enough that it won’t get cut off by browsers or devices.
+Keep in mind that a lot of people view emails on their phones, so there is even less space to deal with.
 50-70 characters is probably best for a subject line.
 However, that’s not to say that a longer one won’t be opened.
 If you have a longer line that you want to use, it’s worth testing it and seeing how it works (more on testing later).